Turkey Dinner

 "Turkey Dinner" is the sixth episode of the seventh series of the British comedy series Dad's Army.
 It was originally transmitted on Monday, 23 December 1974.
 Although not a Christmas special, it was the Christmas episode, and was originally planned for transmission on 6 December 1974.

+Synopsis

+When the platoon accidentally shoot and kill a loose turkey, a turkey dinner is organised.